pmcgrenery/WxBrief/README.md

 -   Create an easy to use interactive site where users can easily access the current weather at any airport worldwide.
 -   Primarily target the site at professional pilots, but make it easy to use for private pilots also.
 -   Provide worldwide weather information to the user.
--   Present a professional and clear branding.
+-   Present professional and clear branding.

 ### **Target Clients:**
 -   Professional Pilots.
 Ages 20-65 years old.
 -   Private Pilots.
 Ages 16-85 years old.

 ### **Tech considerations:**
--   The site is targeted at a very wide age group, so it is important that it is easy to use and navigate.
+-   The site is targeted at a very wide age group, so it must be easy to use and navigate.
 -   The site is targeted at private and professional pilots, so to improve user experience the site should use symbology and formatting that the typical users are familiar with.

 ### **User Stories:**